Activities | #SOSerrai, working together for a rebirth

 The restoration project

 Storm Vaia of October 29, 2018 destroyed the pedestrian route, making the bridges, barriers and rock walls totally impassable, and carrying away the material from the Pettorina river-bed.
 The spectacular gorge that links Mount Marmolada to Sottoguda, one of “Italy’s most beautiful villages”, is now inaccessible.
-The Ideas for Action competition will favour the project that offers the best combination of:
+The restoration project is going to offer the best combination of:

 Why the Serrai in particular?